buildpacks/community/contributors/guide.md

 - How do I become a project contributor?

-    The process for becoming a [project contributor](#project-contributor) simply requires that you actively [contribute](#contributions) to the project.
+    The process for becoming a [Project Contributor](#project-contributor) simply requires that you actively [contribute](#contributions) to the project.
 There is no set amount of contributions that are expected, but the more involved you are in the project the more votes that would be tipped in your favor.

-    Once you've got a decent amount of contributions, you may self-nominate, or be nominated by another team member.
-The maintainers of said relevant sub-teams will then vote for your election into becoming a project maintainer.
+    Once you've got a decent amount of contributions, you may self-nominate, or be nominated by another team member to become a Project Contributor.
+The maintainers of said relevant sub-teams will then vote for your election into becoming a Project Contributor.

 <!-- links -->
 [blog]: https://medium.com/buildpacks